Frequently Asked Questions

 If you are interesting in leasing an airplane to the club for use by members, please contact our membership official or any of the officers in the club, which you can do through the contact page of this website.

-Yes, training is allowed in the DA20 and both of the DA40s.
+Yes, training is allowed in all of our airplanes.
 Both primary training (private pilot) and advanced training (i.e. instrument/commercial rating) are allowed.
+Our Cadet Membership level is offered to student pilots working on their Private Pilot.

 Is student pilot training allowed?